DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 ![Optimistic Initial Values (first 100)](oiv_100.png)

-Note that I set `init_val` to 0.99 since we are comparing win rates that cant not exceed 1.
-Interestingly, while `Initial Optimistic Values` were designed to explore in the beginning, it converged and started to exploit much quicker and much more effectively compared to `Epsilon Greedy` where the rate of exploration is dictated by the value of `epsilon`.
-Also note that, like `Epsilon Greedy`, the empirical probabilities do not converge to the true probabilities except for the "chosen" one.
-This is a common feature of all algorithms considered in this article.
+Note that I set `init_val` to 0.99 since we are comparing win rates that can not exceed 1.
+The larger the initial value, the more the algorithm explores initially.
+Because `Initial Optimistic Values` was specifically designed to explore in the beginning, it can "fall behind" in reaching the best version, if ever, compared to other algorithms such as `Epsilon Greedy`.
+Note that the observed probabilities do not converge to the true probabilities in `Initial Optimistic Values` except for the "chosen" one.
+This is a common feature of several algorithms discussed in this article.

-The `Initial Optimistic Values` algorithm is my favorite amongst the algorithms considered in this article.

 ## Upper Confidence Bound (UCB)